-Edinburgh Council have released their Gaelic language plan to support and promote the language and culture ahead of consultation.
+Edinburgh Council publish Gaelic language plan ahead of consultation

 The plan aims to promote a city that develops and supports more fluent and confident Gaelic speakers as well as promoting thriving Gaelic communities and cultures.

 The ‘Draft Gaelic Language Plan’ was published by the City of Edinburgh Council today and is open for consultation until December 15.